 Andrew Lloyd Webber’s Cinderella | Theatre Review

 Where the recent Amazon Prime Cinderella is more for the TikTok age, Andrew Lloyd Webber’s Cinderella is the Cinderella for the millennial age.
-And it’s a masterpiece.
+And it’s a solid show.

 I’ve had my ear to the ground about this play from the moment that Carrie Hope Fletcher was cast to lead the show as ‘Bad’ Cinderella.
 I’ve followed her career for a few years now, as for some reason our careers have been slightly linked.
 She was a client of the literary agency I worked at, we met several times at launches and parties, and then she came to narrate the audiobooks of an author I work on at HarperCollins.

 Then, after the announcement of the show and Carrie, I discovered Emerald Fennell was writing the book.
 She is one of my creative idols – an actress, author, oscar-winning screenwriter, and now the writer behind a revamped Cinderella.

 Call me intrigued.

 Of course, due to COVID, it went through development hell as every time they went to open or to present a lockdown would ensue.
 Andrew Lloyd Webber was understandably vocal about how disheartening and frustrating this was, not just for him but the theatre industry as a whole.

 However, while I respect and agree with his views that the arts have not been supported, I wish he hadn’t used the program of the play to bash the government.
 It’s only small though, but I go to the theatre for escapism, not political opinions.

 Cinderella Musical Review

 But, onto the actual review.